RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 --> This has been run within the previous part `## THOR with different SF (DiffBindTMM from uniquely/NON-uniquely aligned bam AND ChIPseqSpikeInFree ony)`; as `*housekeep*`

+In the end, **only the time-effect WT ESC to NPC looks good**, replicates are clean and changes is in agreement with gene expression.
+Same as when using the TMM-method...